Hélder (footballer, born 1971)

-Hélder Marino Rodrigues Cristóvão (born 21 March 1971), known simply as Hélder as a player, is a Portuguese former professional footballer who played as a central defender, currently manager of F.C.
-Penafiel.
+Hélder Marino Rodrigues Cristóvão (born 21 March 1971), known simply as Hélder as a player, is a Portuguese former professional footballer who played as a central defender, currently a manager.

 He amassed Primeira Liga totals of 197 matches and 16 goals over eight seasons, mostly with Benfica.
 He also competed professionally in Spain, England, France and Greece, representing mainly Deportivo.

 Hélder appeared for Portugal at Euro 1996.
 In 2009, he started working as a manager, going on to spend several years with Benfica's reserves.

 Playing career

 Club

-Born in Luanda, Portuguese Angola, Hélder first attracted attention as a G.D.
-Estoril Praia player, moving to S.L.
-Benfica for the 1992–93 season where he would stay the following four and a half years, mainly as a starter.
-In December 1996 he signed for Deportivo de La Coruña, playing 22 La Liga matches in only six months as the club finished in third position.
+Born in Luanda, Portuguese Angola, Hélder first attracted attention as a Estoril player, moving to Benfica for the 1992–93 season where he would stay the following four and a half years, mainly as a starter.
+In December 1996, he signed for Deportivo de La Coruña, playing 22 La Liga matches in only six months as the club finished in third position.

 In November 1999, Hélder joined Newcastle United of the Premier League on loan for a fee of £500,000, making 12 official appearances and scoring in a 2–2 away draw against Sunderland in the Tyne–Wear derby the following 6 February.
-In that season, the Spaniards went on to conquer their first league title, with the player failing to contribute in that competition; he returned to Depor subsequently, appearing very rarely in his last year, which ended in conquest of the Copa del Rey.
+In that season, the Spaniards went on to conquer their first league title, with the player failing to contribute in that competition; he subsequently returned to Depor, appearing very rarely in his last year, which ended in conquest of the Copa del Rey.

-For the 2002–03 campaign, aged 31, Hélder returned to Benfica, playing there two more years (winning the Taça de Portugal in 2004) and joining Paris Saint-Germain F.C. the following season, where he teamed up with compatriot Pauleta.
-He spent his last year at Athlitiki Enosi Larissa F.C. in 2005–06, appearing rarely in the Super League Greece and retiring subsequently.
+For the 2002–03 campaign, aged 31, Hélder returned to Benfica, playing there two more years (winning the Taça de Portugal in 2004) and joining Paris Saint-Germain the following season, where he teamed up with compatriot Pauleta.
+He spent his last year at AEL in 2005–06, appearing rarely in the Super League Greece and retiring subsequently.